 Although the trumpet has traditionally been a male dominated instrument in the music world, this is certainly starting to change and there are a lot of amazing female trumpet players who’ve paved the way.

-In this post, we’ve put together our list of famous female trumpeters to help you learn more about some of these women who are breaking barriers and having an impact on the future of the trumpet.
+In this post, we’ve put together our list of 16 of the most famous female trumpeters to help you learn more about some of these women who are breaking barriers and having an impact on the future of the trumpet.
+Let’s get started.

 After graduating from Guildhall School of Music and Drama in 2001, she performed alongside several notable orchestras and conductors, including l’Orchestre de Paris, the Philadelphia Orchestra, Sir Roger Norrington, and Lorin Maazel.

-Tine Thing Helseth is a trumpet soloist hailing from Oslo, Norway, and is the leader of the all-female brass ensemble, tenThing.
+Next is the trumpet soloist Tine Thing Helseth, from Oslo, Norway.
+She is the leader of the all-female brass ensemble, tenThing.

 Helseth currently lives in Oslo, performs in several Norwegian jazz bars, and teaches trumpet at the Norwegian Academy of Music.